esarks/SkylerThomas2/00_introduction-secular.md

 This isn't a how-to book.
 I don't have five steps to fix your life.

 What I have is a story—mine, and maybe yours too.
-What I have is fifteen songs that became fifteen chapters that became a map through the swamp.
+What I have is fourteen songs that became fourteen chapters that became a map through the swamp.

 What I have is the conviction that love is real, that it's for wayfarers like us, and that it meets us exactly where we are.